kakautech/kakautech/README.md

 - 👋 Hi, we are @kakautech
-- 👀 we are master in multiagents ai systems
+- 👀 we are masters in multiagents ai systems
 - 🌱 we currently learning how avoid common MAS challenges and to scale MAS in production
 - 💞️ I’m looking to collaborate on building AI SQUADs that solve real problems for companies
 - 📫 How to reach me: ai.kakautech.com